Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

 All modeling and calibration was done in Berkeley Madonna.
-When possible we used ranges for each parameter as established by previously published research ($\rho $, $\gamma $, $N_{0}$, $S_{0}$, $I_{0}$, $A_{0}$, $R_{0}$, $D_{0}$, $ t_{0}$, and $u_{0}$; see Table \ref{Table 1}).
-Since our model contains several fitted parameters ($\theta _{p}$, $\tau _{p\_lo}$, $\tau _{p\_hi}$, $k$, $\alpha _{p}$, $ \theta _{m}$, $\tau _{m}$, $\alpha _{m}$, $M_{0}$, and $r$; see Table \ref{Table 2}), we needed to supply a plausible range and initial value for each parameter in order to efficiently search the parameter space for a best fit.
-These ranges and initial values were chosen by visually fitting the \emph{new case} output of the model to reported new cases. \ The Berkeley Madonna curve fitting algorithm was then used to minimize the root mean square difference between model predictions of number of \emph{cumulative cases }and reported cumulative cases.
-Confidence and prediction intervals were calculated using the delta method. \cite{Ramsay}\
+We used values (or averages of ranges) for all demographic variables, initial values and the three model independent parameters for cholera (fraction asymptomatic, recovery rate and loss of immunity rate) as established by previously published research ($\rho$, $\gamma$, $\varphi$, $\Lambda$, $\mu_{0}$, $N_{0}$, $S_{0}$, $I_{0}$, $A_{0}$, $R_{0}$, $D_{0}$, and $t_{0}$; see Table \ref{Table 1}).
+Since our model contains several fitted parameters ($\theta_{p}$, $\tau_{p}$, $k$, $\alpha$, $\theta_{m}$, $\tau_{m}$, $c$, $M_{0}$, $K_{I}$, $r$ and $u_{0}$; see Table \ref{Table 2}), we needed to supply a plausible range and initial value for each parameter in order to efficiently search the parameter space for a best fit.
+These ranges and initial values were chosen by visually fitting the new case output of the model to reported new cases. \ The Berkeley Madonna curve fitting algorithm was then used to minimize the root mean square difference between model predictions of the number of new cases for the time delays and averaging intervals ($\tau_{p}$, $\tau_{m}$, $\theta_{p}$, $\theta_{m}$); these were then fixed, and the number of cumulative cases was fit to reported cumulative cases by adjusting the other parameters ($k$, $\alpha$, $c$, $M_{0}$, $K_{I}$, $r$ and $u_{0}$).
+Parameter sensitivities were output from Berkeley Madonna at one-week intervals. \ Confidence and prediction intervals were then calculated using the delta method. \cite{Banks, Ramsay}\ For example, confidence intervals for the parameter estimates were obtained by inverting the self product of the sensitivity matrix and using the result to estimate the covariance matrix of the model parameters \cite{Banks}.
+These errors are only errors from the fitting procedure and do not include the propagation of error from the data themselves (which are unknown).

-\subsection{Parameters from literature}
+\subsection{Parameters from Literature}

 Table \ref{Table 1} displays parameter values for each region obtained from published or online sources.
+The initial population distribution among core or non-core sub-populations was obtained by multiplying each compartment by $u_{0}$ or $1-u_{0}$, respectively.

-\subsection{Environmental components of the force of infection.}
+\subsection{Environmental Components of the Force of Infection}